Short Herzegovina history:

 Herzegovina is the southern region of Bosnia and Herzegovina.
 While there is no official border distinguishing it from the Bosnian geographical region, it is sometimes asserted that the borders of the region are Dalmatia to the southwest, Montenegro to the east, Mount Maglić to the northeast, and Mount Ivan to the north.
 The name Herzegovina means ‘land of the Herzeg’; it comes from the medieval duchy of Stjepan Vukčić Kosača, who took the title Herceg [duke].

-Herzegovina tour is the most popular tour that you can find when you’re visiting this country.
+Mostar, Konjic and Blagaj tour is the most popular tour that you can find when you’re visiting this country.
 It’s includes so many beautiful landmarks and amazing landscapes with unspoiled nature.
-On your Herzegovina tour you go on a Mostar tour which is the most popular tour in this region.
-You can also go on Mostar tour, Blagaj tour and Kravice tour and many others just to have an amazing historical and nature experience.
+Apart from Mostar, you can also visit Pocitelj, Blagaj, Konjic, Medjugorje and Kravice waterfalls.
+All these landmarks offers and amazing history and cultural lessons as well as enjoyment in wonderful nature.

 Things to do and to see in Herzegovina region:

-The Hutovo blato is a bird reserve, one of the most important in Europe and a gathering place for many international ornithologists.
+Hutovo blato is a bird reserve, one of the most important in Europe.
+It is a gathering place for many international ornithologists.
 The valley along the last 30 km of the Neretva River, and the river itself, comprise a remarkable landscape.
-Downstream from the confluence of its tributaries, the Trebižat and Bregava rivers, the valley spreads into an alluvial fan covering 20,000 hectares.
 The upper valley, the 7,411 hectares in Bosnia and Herzegovina, is called Hutovo Blato.
 This Herzegovina tour it for the ones who love to explore more and especially it’s very famous for nature photographers.

 Vjetrenica cave is a cave system near the border with Croatia, in the Ravno municipality.
 The cave has not been explored totally yet, but it is open to visitors.
-More and more species are being discovered there and it is a unique ecosystem with cave animals and other interesting things.
-Vjetrenica is located in Popovo Polje (pronounced meaning priest’s field, where polje stands for karstic plain), which is itself located in a southernmost regions of Bosnia and Herzegovina, West Herzegovina, near the Adriatic coast.
+More and more species are being discovered there and it is a unique ecosystem with many cave species.
+Vjetrenica is located in Popovo Polje which is itself located in a southernmost regions of Bosnia and Herzegovina, West Herzegovina, near the Adriatic coast.
 Its entrance is near the village of Zavala, in west – south-western corner of Popovo Polje.
-In the warmer parts of the year a strong blast of cold air blows from its entrance, which is very attractive in the middle of the rocky, hot and waterless terrain.
-This Herzegovina tour is one of the most interesting ones, because of the mystery of the cave and it’s very unique interior.
-Vjetrenica on our Hercegovina tour is really for ones who appreciate it’s best in the nature.
+In the warmer parts of the year a strong blast of cold air blows from its entrance.
+This is considered an attraction in the middle of the rocky, hot and waterless terrain.

-Blagaj is also known as the origin of the Buna River, inside a cave system.
 Blagaj is a village-town in the south-eastern region of the Mostar basin, in the Herzegovina-Neretva Canton of Bosnia and Herzegovina.
-It stands at the edge of Bišće plain and is one of the most valuable mixed urban and rural structures in Bosnia and Herzegovina, distinguished from other similar structures in its urban layout.
+This small city is also known as the origin of the Buna River, inside a cave system.
 Blagaj is situated at the spring of the Buna river and a historical tekke (tekija or Dervish monastery).
-The Blagaj Tekija was built around 1520, with elements of Ottoman architecture and Mediterranean style and is considered a national monument.
+Blagaj Tekija was built around 1520, with elements of Ottoman architecture and Mediterranean style.
+Tekija is considered a national monument.
 Blagaj Tekke is a monastery built for the Dervish cults.On our Blagaj tour you can enjoy beautiful river Buna and visit the oldest monument in our country the Dervish Tekke (House).

 Neum at the Adriatic Sea, Bosnia and Herzegovina’s only coastal town, is also a popular tourist attraction.
-As the only coastal resort in the entire country, no visit to Neum would be complete without taking a cruise or boat trip down the coast.
-You will see many of the same islands that one sees on a boat trip from Dubrovnik, but for a fraction of the price.
-The water here is so enticing that you will most likely have a hard time staying in the boat – opting to dive into the inviting waters instead.
-During the summer you can either join a cruise of the coast or opt to rent your own boat if that suits you better.
+As the only coastal resort in the entire country, visit to Neum would be complete without taking a cruise or boat trip.
+The water here is so enticing that you will most likely have a hard time staying in the boat.
+You will surely option to dive into the inviting waters instead.
+During the summer you can either join a cruise of the coast or rent your own boat.

 The name Medjugorje literally means “between mountains”.
 At an altitude of 200 m (660 ft) above sea level it has a mild Mediterranean climate.
 The town consists of an ethnically homogeneous Croat population of 2,306.
 The Roman Catholic parish (local administrative and religious area) consists of five neighbouring villages: Medjugorje, Bijakovići, Vionica, Miletina and Šurmanci.
 Medjugorje has one of the most visited sites in Bosnia and Herzegovina, receiving more than one million visitors each year.